 The vaccination rates findings underscore Morocco's notable achievement in implementing an effective awareness campaign and encouraging widespread vaccination uptake.
-According to a study, the country's success could be attributed to targeted email appeals, particularly focusing on students responding to public health initiatives^[8].
+According to a study, the country's success could be attributed to targeted email appeals, particularly focusing on students responding to public health initiatives [8].

 Moreover, it is essential to highlight that despite a substantial number of vaccinations in Morocco, the overall infection rate remained high.
 However, the encouraging aspect is that the number of deaths decreased significantly.
 These observations reaffirm the effectiveness of vaccines in protecting against severe forms of the disease while not necessarily preventing infection altogether.
 These data emphasize the importance of ongoing vaccination efforts and public health campaigns to curb the impact of COVID-19 in the region.
-As the number of people Tracking the progression of COVID-19 across the years unveils distinct patterns and evolving dynamics in North African countries.
+As the number of people receiving vaccines increases, the severe outcomes of the disease are expected to be further reduced, ultimately leading to better control and management of the pandemic.
+Tracking the progression of COVID-19 across the years unveils distinct patterns and evolving dynamics in North African countries.
 Let's delve into the annual analysis to understand the shifting landscape of infections, mortality, and vaccination rates.
 In 2020, Morocco stood out with a relatively high infection rate of 11.75%, registering 437,332 COVID-19 cases, whereas Algeria, Egypt, Tunisia, and Libya reported infection rates between 2 and 4% with 99,311, 136,643, 137,216, and 99,935 infected cases, respectively.
 The highest mortality rate was recorded in Egypt with 7,576 (9.03%) deaths, followed by Morocco with 7,355 (8.77%) deaths.
 Libya reported the lowest mortality rate at 1.74% (1,459 deaths).
 It is important to note that the absence of vaccination data could be attributed to the unavailability of vaccines at the pandemic's outset [9].
-However, the infection rate obtained in this study for Morocco (8.77%) differs from that reported in a previous study ^[10].
+However, the infection rate obtained in this study for Morocco (8.77%) differs from that reported in a previous study [10].

 Moving to 2021, Tunisia experienced a significant surge in infection rate, reaching 588,626 infected cases (15.81%), closely followed by Morocco with 523,726 infected cases (14.07%).
 In contrast, the infection rate in Algeria was lower, reaching 3.19% (118,726 cases).
 The mortality rate in Tunisia reached $\approx 25\%$ (20,944 deaths), while Algeria reported a lower mortality rate of 4.20% (3,520 deaths).
 These findings mark high infection and mortality rates in Tunisia in 2021, with Algeria experiencing the lowest rates of the studied parameters.
-Notably, another study reported lower percentages of new cases and deaths ^[6], contradicting our findings showing significantly higher infection and mortality rates in Tunisia.
+Notably, another study reported lower percentages of new cases and deaths [6], contradicting our findings showing significantly higher infection and mortality rates in Tunisia.
 Regarding vaccination,

-Morocco led the vaccination efforts in the region with a vaccination rate of 71.08% (27,354,182 doses administered), while Libya had the lowest vaccination rate of just 0.21% (81,613 doses administered) ^[11].
-These results are consistent with other studies findings underscoring Morocco's leading vaccination efforts compared to its North African counterparts ^[11, 13].
+Morocco led the vaccination efforts in the region with a vaccination rate of 71.08% (27,354,182 doses administered), while Libya had the lowest vaccination rate of just 0.21% (81,613 doses administered) [11].
+These results are consistent with other studies findings underscoring Morocco's leading vaccination efforts compared to its North African counterparts [11,13].

 Moving to 2022, the infection rate in Tunisia remained high at 11.33%, whereas Egypt and Algeria recorded lower infection rates of 3.51 and 1.43%, respectively.
 The highest mortality rate was recorded in Tunisia at 4.44% and Egypt at 3.67%, while Algeria reported the lowest mortality rate of 0.73%.
-These findings align with the results of another study, corroborating high infection and mortality rates in Tunisia and Morocco and lower rates in Libya and Algeria ^[12].
-Vaccination data revealed that Tunisia had the highest vaccination rate at 1.77%, while Algeria records of vaccine had no administration ^[13, 14].
+These findings align with the results of another study, corroborating high infection and mortality rates in Tunisia and Morocco and lower rates in Libya and Algeria [12].
+Vaccination data revealed that Tunisia had the highest vaccination rate at 1.77%, while records Algeria had no of vaccine administration [13, 14].